Are you undertaking a preliminary Unexploded Ordnance (UXO) risk assessment?

-Enter a place name, postcode or browse the map and place the marker on a location.
+- Enter a place name or postcode, or browse the map below and place the marker on the required location.

-Then press download to get a link to your map.
+- Press download to get a link to your map.
 An email will be sent to your inbox with your site-specific map attached.
-If your site is located close to the Greater London boundary, you will receive two maps.
+If your site is located within or close to the Greater London boundary, you will receive two maps.

-The email will also provide details of our free pre-desk study assessment service that can be undertaken if you suspect that your site has a UXO hazard from other past military activity.
+- The email will also provide details of our free pre-desk study assessment service that can be undertaken to determine whether any other past military activity occurred near your site.

 Zetica has built the largest UXB database of its kind in the UK.
-It includes a unique digital library of bomb census data, and maps showing key strategic points and bombing densities from the Second World War.
+It includes a unique digital library of bomb census data, and maps showing key strategic points and bombing densities from WWII.
 The main sources of information include records from the central government (National Archives), local authority archives, the Ministry of Defence, and the German Luftwaffe.

 Never plan site works or undertake a risk assessment using these maps alone!